 “Hi, my name is ______.
 Here are some facts, ____, ____, ____.
-Here are my thoughts on these facts, and the evidence to support my thoughts that I have on these facts: _______.”
+Here are my thoughts on these facts, and the evidence to support these thoughts that I have on these facts: _______.”

-You poor, lost lamb.
-It’s not your fault; in fact, your confusion is completely understandable.
-After all, this is the method we’re taught to employ when expressing ourselves – the method we’ve always been taught.
-Cut out the chaff, stick to the basics and avoid “fluff” words; that’s how you write!
+This confusion is understandable.
+After all, this is how we’re taught to express ourselves – how we’ve always been taught.
+Cut out the chaff, stick to the basics and avoid “fluff” words – that’s how to write!
 Follow the structure, make an outline; bullet points, people, bullet points!
 This is the 21st century, for God’s sake – you think we have time to care about how you feel?
 Intro, body, conclusion.
 God help you if you entertain a tangent or traffic in the controversial.

 And we wonder why people can’t write.

 Well, allow me to clue you in on a little secret, dear reader: you’ve been had.
 Hoodwinked.
 Bamboozled!
-How?
-Well, I’ll tell you how – because there are no such “rules” when it comes to the written word.
+Why?
+Well, I’ll tell you why – because there are no such “rules” when it comes to the written word.

-That’s right, my former weary English student, I regret to say that you’ve been lied to – by your parents, your society, and by each and every philistinic busybody in the academy – throughout your fledgling years.
+That’s right, my former weary English student, I’m afraid that you’ve been lied to – by your parents, your society, and by each and every philistinic busybody in the academy – throughout your fledgling years.
 My best guess is that you, along with your doe-eyed grade school colleagues, were hounded, corrected, graded and scolded to the point of abject terror and nihilism, and that your writing style is merely a reflection of this trauma.
 And good lord, does it reflect it.

-Believe me, I’ve proofed enough of your kind’s papers to know just how and where – and maybe even why – they put the person reading it to sleep.
-And whenever I do, I can almost hear the gears that were grinding in your head as you vainfully attempted to contort your thoughts to the essay structure.
+Believe me, I’ve read enough of your kind’s papers to know just how and where – and maybe even why – they seem to go completely off the rails by the second paragraph, if not before.
+And whenever I do, I can almost hear the gears grinding in your head, as you vainfully attempted to contort your thoughts to the essay structure.
 “Is that a complete sentence?
 Does it relate to the paragraph’s point and to the main essay?
 Am I saying too much?
 Too little?
 How close am I to 800 words?”

 If you find it excruciating to write pieces like this, try reading them.
-Because somehow, not even the harried voice of your own anxiety is manifested by this kind of writing.
-What seems to happen, instead, is that you over-correct, and do your best to emulate the tone of someone who’s giving a lecture on patent law… on Ambien.
+Because somehow, not even the harried voice of your own anxiety gets through with this kind of writing.
+What seems to happen, instead, is that you over-correct, and do your best to emulate the tone of someone who’s giving a lecture on the history of patent law… on Ambien.

 In other words, you revert to what you know, what you’ve been taught since the first time your pen met paper: that less is more.
 That structure is everything.
 That things like “style” and “flare” are useless concepts, the romantic undertakings of screenwriters and C students, and should be left to them.
 “Finding your voice” doesn’t get you a passing grade in freshman English, kid.
 Get back to your book report on Ethan Frome.

-Well, take it from a former C student when I say that you don’t need to listen to those bores.
-Next time you write, I dare you to put down whatever thoughts pop into your head, in the very same form that they arrive.
-Don’t worry about the structure, or your grammar, or about going on tangents at first.
+So take it from a former C student when I say: don’t listen to those bores!
+Next time you write, I dare you to put down whatever thoughts run through your mind, in the very same words that they arrive.
+Don’t worry about the structure, or your grammar, or about going off on tangents at first.
 Put the thesaurus away and try writing what’s in your head.
 In your heart.
-Because I promise you, those two have more to say than you’ve been led to believe.
+I promise, those two have more to say than you’ve been led to believe.
 And keep in mind, we can’t all be Shakespeare – you may not be profound, or even very good.
-But at least you’ll be fucking original.
-For once.
+But at least you’ll be original, for once!

 And just do that for awhile.
 Think about the way you think vs. the way you speak vs. the way you write.
-You want to know when you’ve found your voice?
-When you can make those three sound the same.
+You want to find your voice?
+Then work to make those three ways sound the same.
 When other people can feel your presence on the pages you write, across different pages, different pieces altogether – well, there you are.
 That’s you.
 That’s your voice.
-If I were you, I would pick up a pen, throw back a drink, and do my best to find it.